 I mean this one in a good way.
 When we first had Isabelle she would only really settle in the night on my chest.
 Even if it’s not something you should do, we still did it as safely as we could.

 And after a bit of crying, eventually she fell asleep on my chest just like in the old days.
-She did slowly move herself down and tucked her head nicely into my armpit where she stayed asleep.
-Not sure if that’s the nicest place to fall asleep, but I’ll take it!
+She did slowly move herself down and tucked her head nicely into my apprehensively sweaty armpit where she stayed asleep.

 I Still Love Co-Sleeping

 I know people say that by co-sleeping you’re making a rod for your own back.
 That you end up with a ‘needier’ baby.
 And maybe they’re right.
-Had we used the cot, I could just put Isabelle down like every other night and it would be no different.
+Had we used a cot, I could’ve just put Isabelle down like every other night and it would be no different.
 No needing to be led on someone, no need to be touched.

 But if having my daughter fall asleep with her head on my chest is what’s considered making my life harder, then I’ll take it.
 Every.
 Single.
 Time.